Fundamental Factorization of a GLSM, Part I: Construction: Admissible resolutions of GLSMs

 \begin{lemma} Let $E_\bullet$ and $F_\bullet$ be quasi-isomorphic 2-term complexes of vector bundles over a smooth Deligne--Mumford stack with quasi-projective coarse moduli space.
 There exists a roof diagram

 realizing the quasi-isomorphism at the cochain level, where $\bar G_{1}$ and $\bar G_{0}$ are vector bundles and all diagonal arrows are surjective. \end{lemma}

-\begin{proof} First, there exists a roof diagram such that both maps of complexes are quasi-isomorphisms.
-Replacing $H_\bullet$ with yields a quasi-isomorphic complex which still maps to $E_\bullet$ and $F_\bullet$.
+\begin{proof} First, there exists a roof diagram such that both maps of complexes of coherent sheaves are quasi-isomorphisms.
+Replacing $H_\bullet$ with the canonical 2-term truncation yields a quasi-isomorphic complex which still maps to $E_\bullet$ and $F_\bullet$.
 There exists a surjection onto $K_{0}$ by a locally free coherent sheaf $G_{0}$.

 Now, the mapping cone of the morphism of complexes $[0 \to G_{0}] \to [K_{1} \to K_{0}]$ is the complex

 Since the map from $G_{0} \oplus K_{1}$ to $K_{0}$ is surjective, this complex has a single cohomology group which we denote by $G_{1}$.
 This yields a complex